Deep-Saha1925/INSTANT-GITHUB-PUSH/README.md

 ### "Repository already exists"
 **Solution:** Choose a different repository name or delete the existing one on GitHub.

+### "Not a git repository" (when using Push Changes)
+**Solution:** This command only works with existing Git repositories.
+Use "Create and Push to GitHub" for new projects.

+### "No remote repository configured"
+**Solution:** Your project needs to have a GitHub remote configured.
+Use "Create and Push to GitHub" to set it up.

+### "No changes to commit"
+**Solution:** You haven't made any changes since your last commit.
+Modify some files first.

 ### Git errors
 **Solution:**
 - Ensure Git is installed: Run `git --version` in terminal